Key takeaways

 3. 2N

-There are many distributors around the globe, meaning 2N is certainly a dependable option.
+There are many distributors around the globe, meaning the 2N intercom system is certainly a dependable option.
 They offer IP-based products with cameras, like video door intercoms and readers.

 2N intercom features include: